 “I kind of dive in head first,” says Matthew Biera about creating plans for the future to grow his business.
 This resulted in his company growing too quickly initially, which was hard for him to sustain.
 That is when Matthew scaled back his business to make it sustainable.
 “Now we’re at a pretty steady pace, and it’s going to be time to make some changes here pretty soon,” he says.

 “To me, steady is not growth, even though we got systems and policies and procedures in place.
 Now we have a little bit of money in the bank in order to be comfortable with rolling the dice and taking a gamble on something.
-But again, last year I just tried to grow too quick.
-I’m trying to do it smarter this time.” expresses Matthew.
+But again, last year I just tried to grow too quickly.
+I’m trying to do it smarter this time,” expresses Matthew.
 “But with growth, it’s just going to be continuing doing what we’re doing, continuing giving good service, continuing going above and beyond.”

 How to Evaluate Your Systems to Make the Decision to Scale Back

 “For me, it’s just having a little bit of patience,” Matthew describes when deciding to grow his small business.
 He also describes how he grew so fast, that he did not have time to add fundamental internal structure to his business.
 “We didn’t have policies and procedures in place.
 How am I gonna be able to coach?
 And how am I gonna be able to discipline?
 How am I gonna be able to praise?
 And how am I gonna be able to do any of that without policies and procedures in place?”
 Matthew explains.